Where is the next bubble? Domains, here’s why.

-Thing with domain names is they expire every year, which means you have to renew them.
+The thing with domain names is they expire every year, which means you have to renew them.
 Despite all this expiring, total number of domains keeps growing ever since symbolics.com was registered on March 15, 1985.
-That’s a 27 years growth.
+That’s 27 years of growth.
 Paul Stahura, one of the industry veterans said that domain names will not go away within our lifetime and that they are more entrenched than the electricity plugs!

 Can it grow even more, and even faster?

 Yes, here’s why.

 Point 1, everything around domain names is growing.
 Internet usage – going up.
 Mobile Internet usage – going up.
 Global Internet speed – going up.
 The number of websites, blogs, accounts – going up.
 The number of IP addresses, not that it’s going up, we’ve used up all the IPv4 addresses like 256.256.256.256, now we issue IPv6 addresses like 2001:0db8:85a3:0042:1000:8a2e:0370:7334.
 In laymen’s terms, IPv4 allows for only 4,294,967,296 unique addresses and we’ve used them all!
 We are more and more connected in every possible way you can think of.
 And boy do we love labeling things.
 Humans like it easy.
 They want to access their fridge on a cloud service called fridge.com, not http://2001:0db8:85a3:0042:1000:8a2e:0370:7334/Gh78$#whatisthis, right?
 The only thing that is going down is domain price (do you know those .com domains used to be priced at $100 apiece / per year?).